muratk3n/thirdwave/en/README.md

 Republicans now pushing a 'work requirement' for child tax credit for poor families.
-Funny, when they slashed the inheritance tax, I don't remember talk of a "work requirement" for billionaires' kids"
+Funny, when they slashed the inheritance tax, I don't remember talk of a 'work requirement' for billionaires' kids"

 ---